top of page

 History of Corregidor Island

-During the Spanish era, Corregidor became a key naval outpost.
+During the Spanish eran), Corregidor became a key naval outpost.
 Fortifications and lighthouses were built to guard against pirates and invasions.
 The island’s name, derived from the Spanish word corregir (to correct), reflects its role as a checkpoint for inspecting ships entering Manila Bay.
+Corregidor was fortified by the Spanish, beginning in the 18th century, due to its strategic location at the entrance to Manila Bay.
+The Spanish government established fortifications and administrative control over the island, further cementing its strategic importance.

 Geography